 Government agencies are required to publish a LTIB at least once every three years.
 The purpose of the LTIB is to share:

-The Ministry of Pacific People’s proposed topic for our LTIB is Improving Pacific data equity: Opportunities to enhance the future of Pacific wellbeing.
+The topic of the Ministry's LTIB is Improving Pacific data equity: Opportunities to enhance the future of Pacific wellbeing.
+This topic was identified because of the wide-ranging impacts data has on New Zealand's Pacific communities.

-Pacific data equity has not yet been explored at the government level.
-As stewards of Pacific peoples in Aotearoa, we aim to ensure the government generates accurate, relevant, and representative data to support better decisions that affect Pacific peoples, now and for the future.
+Data is used by government to inform its decision-making.
+As stewards of Pacific peoples in Aotearoa New Zealand, we want to help government to generate accurate, relevant and representative data to support better decisions that affect Pacific peoples, now and for the future.

-We need to ensure that the briefing is relevant and focused on what matters to Pacific peoples and Pacific communities in Aotearoa.
+We need to ensure that the LTIB is relevant and focused on what matters to Pacific peoples and Pacific communities in Aotearoa New Zealand.
 We want to hear directly from you about your views on how Pacific data impacts your life, families and communities.

-If you would like to provide feedback on our proposed LTIB topic, please send us your feedback in one of the following ways:
+If you would like to provide feedback on the LTIB, please send us your feedback in one of the following ways:

 You are not required to provide any personal information to complete this feedback process.

-Thank you for being interested in providing feedback.
+Thank you for your interest in providing feedback on our LTIB.